BrandiLinn/wp-class-github/final/readme.txt

 = To Use =

-The user may upload images through the admin panel, then copy the image link to the icon box for each category.
-Upload to the Media Library (or to the image hosting service of choice), copy the complete file URL, and paste it into "Icon URL" when creating or editing a category.
+Upload image to the Media Library (or to the image hosting service of choice), copy the complete file URL (should begin with http:// and end with .png, .gif, or .jpg), and paste it into "Icon URL" when creating or editing a category.

 Only one icon will display, even if the post is under multiple categories.

 == Installation ==

-Coming soon.
+Download the entire directory for the CatIcon plugin.
+Put into the wp-content/plugins directory.
+From the admin panel, go to the Plugins page, and activate CatIcon.

 == Frequently Asked Questions ==